NelePult/pricing-card-frontend/README.md

-# pricing-card-frontend
+# Pricing Card Frontend
-An Implementation of a pricing card - basic and static
+An Implementation of a pricing card - basic and dynamic Webdesign